aplater/soc2-compliance/policies/access.md

     i.
 HR sends a ticket to IT to inform them of a new hire and their role.

     i.
-IT creates a user in Snipe-IT and checks-out the predefined kit needed for this role.
+IT creates a user in Snipe-IT and apply the predefined kit needed for this role.

     i.
-Account credentials are passed on in MyGlue password manager to the new hire.
+The owner of each resource reviews and approves account creation and the associated permissions.
+Account credentials are passed on in MyGlue password manager to the new employee.

 a. *During offboarding:*